Duel (1971 film)

 Duel is a 1971 American road action thriller film directed by Steven Spielberg in his feature film debut.
 It centers on a traveling salesman David Mann (Dennis Weaver) driving his car through rural California to meet a client.
 However, he finds himself chased and terrorized by the mostly unseen driver of a semi-truck.
 The screenplay by Richard Matheson adapts his own short story of the same name, published in the April 1971 issue of Playboy, and based on an encounter on November 22, 1963, when a trucker dangerously cut him off on a California freeway.

 Produced by Universal Television as a television film, Duel originally aired as a part of the ABC Movie of the Week series on November 13, 1971.
-It later received an international theatrical release by Universal Pictures in an extended version featuring scenes shot after the film's original TV broadcast.
+It later received an international theatrical release by Universal Pictures (through Cinema International Corporation) in an extended version featuring scenes shot after the film's original TV broadcast.
 The film received positive reviews from critics, with Spielberg's direction being singled out for praise.
 It has since been recognized as an influential cult classic and one of the greatest television films ever made.

 Plot

 David Mann is a middle-aged salesman driving on a business trip.
 He encounters a dilapidated tanker truck in the Mojave Desert.
-Mann passes the truck, but the truck speeds up and roars past him.
+Mann passes the truck, but the truck roars past him.
 When Mann overtakes and passes it again, the truck blasts its horn.
 Mann pulls into a gas station, and shortly after the truck arrives and parks next to him.
-Mann phones his wife, who is upset after their previous night's argument.
-The station attendant tells him he needs a new radiator hose, but he declines the repair.
+Mann refuses the station attendant's advice of replacing the radiator hose.

 Back on the road, the truck catches up, passes, then blocks Mann whenever he attempts to pass.
 After antagonizing Mann for some time, the driver waves him past, but Mann nearly hits an oncoming vehicle.
 He then passes the truck using an unpaved turnout next to the highway.

-The truck tailgates Mann at increasingly high speed.
-Mann loses control and crashes into a fence across from a diner.
-The truck continues down the road.
+The truck tailgates Mann at increasingly high speeds.
+Mann crashes into a fence across from a diner.
 Mann enters the restaurant to compose himself and sees the truck parked outside.
-He studies the patrons and confronts one he believes to be the truck driver.
+He confronts a patron he believes to be the truck driver.
 The offended patron beats Mann and leaves in a different truck.
-The pursuing truck leaves seconds later, indicating that its driver was never inside the diner.
+The pursuing truck leaves seconds later.

-Mann leaves and stops to help a stranded school bus, but his front bumper gets caught underneath the bus' rear bumper.
-The truck appears at the end of a tunnel.
-Mann and the bus driver free his car, and Mann flees.
-Down the road, he stops at a railroad crossing for a freight train to pass through.
-The truck appears from behind and pushes Mann's car toward the oncoming train.
-The train passes, and Mann crosses the tracks and pulls over.
-The truck continues down the road, and Mann slowly follows.
+Mann resumes his trip and stops to help a stranded school bus, but his front bumper gets caught underneath the bus' rear bumper.
+The truck appears at the end of a nearby tunnel.
+Mann flees when the bus driver helps free his car, then stops at a railroad crossing for a freight train.
+The truck appears from behind and pushes Mann's car into the tracks just as the train clears the intersection.
+Mann rolls across the tracks and pulls over and the truck continues down the road.
+Mann slows his pace in hopes the truck will continue on its way, but he encounters it again on the side of the road, waiting for him, and it pulls out in front of him to continue harassing him.